chrisgoringe/cg_custom_nodes/docs/merge_latents.md

 - `CG > Images > ImageSize`
     - take an image and output its width and height (and colour depth, and batch size)
 - `CG > Images > ExactResizeImage`
     - resize to a specific size.
-Using the outoput of ImageSize above, can be used to make sure two images are the same size.
+Using the output of ImageSize above, can be used to make sure two images are the same size.
 - `CG > Images > ResizeImage`
     - this one is useful for images which are really big or aren't a multiple of 8 pixels.
 </details>